GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-fem.md

 As musculature atrophies, ligament flexibility increases, and weight shifts lower on the body, the orientation of the pelvic bone in relation to the spine and femurs rotates forward.
 Not by much, only about 10-20 degrees, but enough to cause a change in the alignment of the spine and hips, increasing arch of the back and causing the buttocks to jut out more.
 The added arch to the back can cause a relative drop in total height, between 1 and 2 inches (2-5cm) depending on pelvic shape.

-Note, this is NOT the same as the [hip rotation](https://youtu.be/OROoZzoVwfk?t=12) that occurs in AFAB puberty and during pregnancy.
+Note, this is NOT the same as the [hip rotation](https://youtu.be/OROoZzoVwfk?t=12) that occurs in <abbr data-title="Assigned Female At Birth">AFAB</abbr> puberty and during pregnancy.
 That is the result of migration of bone cells, altering the shape of the pelvic bone itself. **However**, hip rotation *can* occur if the person is young enough to still be within initial puberty, where the body is producing elevated human growth hormone.
 There have also been examples of hip rotation happening over long periods of time in trans elders.
 In 2017 an 80 year old trans woman reported on reddit that over the course of her 30 years on HRT, her doctor observed changes in her pelvis consistent with female hip rotation.

 ### Reduced Tolerance of Caffeine, Alcohol, and/or Psychotropics